Skip to content

 ID Mitigation Description

-M1053 Data Backup Consider implementing IT disaster recovery plans that contain procedures for taking regular data backups that can be used to restore organizational data.9 Ensure backups are stored off system and is protected from common methods adversaries may use to gain access and destroy the backups to prevent recovery.
+M1053 Data Backup Consider implementing IT disaster recovery plans that contain procedures for taking regular data backups that can be used to restore organizational data.9 Ensure backups are stored off system and protected from common methods adversaries may use to gain access and destroy the backups to prevent recovery.

 References